nejcrogelsek/react-project-template/README.md

 ### eslint

 - `yarn lint` - Check for any eslint errors.
-- `yarn lint-fix` - Fix some of the errors.
+- `yarn lint:fix` - Fix some of the errors.

 ## Learn More